mahlberg-lab/clic/docs/clicanalysis/subsets.rst

 Figure shows sample
 lines from the subset of long suspensions in *Oliver Twist*.
 You can then use the filter option to narrow down the lines and group them using the KWICGrouper.
-As in the concordance tab, you can create tags to annotate rows with noteworthy patterns
+For subsets, the "relative frequency" is not given in terms of frequency per million words, as in the Concordance tab, but as the percentage of total words in the corpus found in the selected subset.

 .. figure:: ../images/figure-analysis-subsets-show-longsuspensions.png
    :alt: figure-analysis-subsets-show-longsuspensions